-JACKSON, Mississippi — A Mississippi man who pleaded guilty in the rape and killing of a waitress in 2000 should get a new trial because his attorneys gave him poor legal advice for his case, his lawyers said in court documents filed with the 5th U.S. Circuit Court of Appeals.
+JACKSON, Mississippi — A Mississippi man who pleaded guilty in the rape and killing of a waitress in 2000 has been denied a new trial by a three-judge panel of the 5th U.S. Circuit Court of Appeals.

-The appeals court decided last week that it would hear oral arguments in the case of Thomas Loden Jr., who pleaded guilty in the killing of 16-year-old Leesa Gray.
-He was sentenced to death for pleading guilty to murder plus 30 years on kidnapping and rape counts.
+Loden pleaded guilty in the killing of 16-year-old Leesa Gray.
+He was sentenced to death for pleading guilty to capital murder plus 30 years on kidnapping and rape counts.